tanviaanand/Vape-Detection/README.md

 ### Taking screenshots

-As shown in the paper and the figure above, we get 300 total videos from which we take screenshots.
-This is shown in step c of the above figure.
-I have another repository where I maintain some helper codes, you can find code to take screenshots [there](https://github.com/tanviaanand/TikTok-Helper-Codes).
+As illustrated in the figure above, we used 300 total videos (step a) from which we took 826 unique screenshots (step c).
+You can find code to take screenshots [there](https://github.com/tanviaanand/TikTok-Helper-Codes).

 ### Annotation
 We used labelIMG, an open source library, to create image annotations (step d), AKA draw bounding boxes around the objects of interest (in our case: vape, hand, smoke).
 Detailed download and usage instructions can be found [here](https://github.com/heartexlabs/labelImg).
 A human being will have to carry this step out!